Fund Names

 Full Share Class Name

-Table 5: Concatenated fund name at share class level
+Table 5: Concatenated fund names at share class level – with umbrella, hybrid field

 Document information